The Legend of Rockabye Point: Plot

-Chilly puts a clarinet in the dog's mouth as he sleeps.
-The dog becomes cranky from the off-key notes coming from the clarinet, but the bear lulls him to sleep by using a nearby music sheet to play "Rock-A-Bye Baby" on the clarinet.
-Chilly sneakily puts new sheet notes in front of Charlie, who ends up playing "Circus March" instead, thus causing the dog to reawaken.
-The dog bites Charlie in the rear end yet again, but Charlie knocks him out by clubbing him over the head with the clarinet.

-At this point, Chilly lifts the dog's eyelids himself.
-The dog snarls and runs towards Charlie, who narrowly dodges him and then locks him in the fish storage room.
-However, the dog manages to break through the iron door and bite Charlie's backside yet again.
-Charlie attempts to protect himself by covering his posterior with a wooden barrel, but upon feeling a bite, Charlie removes the barrel to find the dog underneath, teeth locked onto his rear.
-Charlie slams the lid onto the barrel and begins rocking it in his arms, singing the dog to sleep again.
+Through the rest of the film, Chilly tries to foil Charlie's plot of stealing all the fish by waking up the dog numerous times, which involve using roller blades, anvils, and sticks of dynamite.
+To keep the dog from waking up, Charlie rocks him in his arms, and sings "Rock-A-Bye Baby" to him to make him nod off, which serves as a running gag throughout the short.

-Charlie then decides to take the dog outside into the snow where he cannot cause him any more harm.
+Charlie eventually decides to take the dog outside into the snow where he cannot cause him any more harm.
 He runs back inside the ship where he finds Chilly with a bulging full sack.
 Charlie steals the sack and flicks Chilly away with his toe, then boards a motorboat and speeds off to a nearby tall iceberg.
 Charlie runs to the top of the peak, ready to eat what he thinks is a large pile of fresh fish, but as he empties the sack, the guard dog falls out.
-Charlie quickly grabs the dog and sings him to sleep yet again.
+Charlie panics and quickly grabs the dog and sings him to sleep yet again.

 At the end of the film, the fisherman finishes the story and says to the audience that if they listen carefully, they can to this day still hear the lullaby at night.
 Indeed, at the peak, the pair still stand - now both very old and grey - with Charlie holding the dog tenderly and continuing to sing "Rock-A-Bye Baby" at the dog's request.

-Production

-This is also the second (and last) Chilly Willy cartoon directed by Avery.